giacomomarchioro/raramagnetica_pyIIIFpres/README.md

 # raramagnetica_pyIIIFpres

-Test for using pyIIIFpres for rara magnetica project.
+Example scripts for using pyIIIFpres for [rara magnetica project](https://ch-sander.github.io/raramagnetica/documentation.html).

-This test show how to use [pyIIIFpres](https://github.com/giacomomarchioro/pyIIIFpres) for creating mannifest compliant to IIIF presentation api 3.0.
+This test show how to use [pyIIIFpres](https://github.com/giacomomarchioro/pyIIIFpres) for creating mannifest compliant to IIIF presentation api 3.0 using the workflow proposed by Dr. Sander.

 ## Installation